 Entrepreneurs: Branon Leibel and Bruno Aschidamini

 Sand Cloud Turkish Towels are made of the most luxurious, quality 100% Cotton, hand-loomed in Turkey.
 The towels are luxurious, lightweight, absorbent & sand-resistant.
-They dry quickly, easily shake off the sand, and are worlds better than any bulky beach or bath towel.
+Better than any bath towel or bulky beach in the world, easily shake off the sand, and they dry quickly.

 The Sand Cloud towels are so smooth and soft.
 They donate 10% of profits back to save marine life.
-Giving back to marine life is a huge part of what our company stands for.
+A portion of the company sales goes to support marine life.

 They partnered up with major organizations like the Marine Conservation Institute, The Surfrider Foundation, The Pacific Marine Mammal Center, San Diego Coastkeeper, and Hawaii Wildlife Fund.